Silvertip shark: Life history

-Human interactions
+Interactions with humans

-Inquisitive and bold, especially in the presence of food, the silvertip shark is regarded as potentially dangerous to humans.
-Often, several sharks will rush up from deep water to inspect divers when they first enter the water, which can be a very intimidating experience, as they may approach quite close.
+Inquisitive and bold, especially in the presence of food several sharks will rush up from deep water to inspect divers when they first enter the water, which can be a very intimidating experience, as they may approach quite close.
 This species has also been known to circle or pursue divers.
 In one experiment involving bait, a large silvertip shark tore the leg off a dummy dressed in SCUBA gear, demonstrating that this species is capable of inflicting lethal injuries.
-As of 2008, the International Shark Attack File listed four provoked attacks attributable to this species, none of them fatal.
+As of 2008, the International Shark Attack File listed four provoked attacks attributable to this species, none of them were fatal.

 The silvertip shark is caught by commercial and artisan fisheries across its range using longlines, gillnets, and trawls, both intentionally and as bycatch.
 The fins are highly valued for shark fin soup and are sold on the export market, along with the skin and cartilage.
 The meat is marketed locally, fresh or dried and salted, as are the jaws and teeth.
 Silvertip sharks are known to be taken by fisheries in Indonesia, Myanmar, and the Philippines, as well as by various Indian Ocean nations with coral reef fisheries; it is also an increasingly important catch of pelagic fisheries, where it is often finned at sea.
 This species is susceptible to overfishing, due to its slow reproductive rate and tendency to stay in a certain area.
 It is believed to have been extirpated by Indonesian artisan fishers at Scott Reef off northern Australia, and is likely becoming rare in many other parts of its range.
 As a result, the International Union for Conservation of Nature has assessed the silvertip shark as vulnerable.